EFTEC/BladeOne/README.md

 - Dependencies to other class removed.
 - All operations use a unique class.
 Not more Arr and Str classes
 - The engine is self contained.
 - Setter and Getters removed.
 Instead, we are using the PHP style (public members).
--
+- Some of the logic of the code was changed.

 ##Version